itismarcii/Interactive-Ocean-Wave-Simulation-With-Compute-Shaders-in-Unity/README.md

 - v0.2 : Implementation of the Gerstner wave in Compute sahder
 - v0.3 : Introduction chunk system
 - v0.4 : Generation of the grid field
-- v0.5 : Floating-point implementation
+- v0.5 : Floating-point implementation / Shader communication

 - Tutorial Version contains the tutorial script